-The Plan's management established a three-tiered hierarchy of inputs to establish a classification of fair value measurements for disclosure purposes.
+The Plan's management follows ASC 820, Fair Value Measurements and Disclosures, which established a three-tiered hierarchy of inputs to establish a classification of fair value measurements for disclosure purposes.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).